Automated Route Simulation – Simulate Driving Routes

-Sending a person on a route for the first time is risky and expensive because they may not be familiar with the area.
-By simulating routes before your people ever leave the office/depot/facility/warehouse, you can reduce the amount of time it takes them to drive the routes and make it more predictable for them.
+Sending delivery drivers, field sales reps, field service technicians, or other field employees on a route with multiple destinations for the first time is risky and expensive as they may not be familiar with the service area.
+By simulating planned routes before your field employees ever leave the office/depot/facility/warehouse, you can reduce the amount of time it takes them to drive the multi stop routes and make it more predictable for them.
 Route simulations are particularly helpful to new drivers that you are training to replace existing drivers.
-With Route4Me’s Automated Route Simulations, you can show your drivers a controlled route simulation movie that demonstrates exactly what the route will look like, where they will turn and the approximate speed of travel along each part of the route.
+With Route4Me’s Automated Route Simulations, you can show your drivers a controlled route simulation movie that demonstrates exactly what the planned route will look like, where they will turn and the approximate speed of travel along each part of the route.

 To simulate a particular route, first, open this route in the Route Editor.
-After that, go to “Tracking” in the top right corner of the interactive map and then select “Simulation” form the list.
+After that, go to Tracking in the top right corner of the interactive map and then select Simulation from the list.

 Route simulation provides a controlled movie of how the route is expected to be driven in real life.
 The truck icon represents the position of the vehicle and the driver assigned to the route.
 To navigate through the simulation, you can use the corresponding control buttons.